lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 2.2.
 Clear the ADQL query, and execute a query below, simiar to the one in Step 1.2, but which includes only objects at ``a`` > 30.1 au.
 Also include the absolute H magnitude ``mpcH`` which will be used in the derivation of diameters of TNOs in the subsequent step (2.6) below.
-As the H magnitude will be used to estimate diameters, include a restriction to return well-measured H magnitudes only (between 3 and 12 mag).
+As the H magnitude will be used to estimate diameters, include a restriction to return well-measured H magnitudes only (between 3 and 12 mag;
+for more information about bad H magnitude measurements see `the documentation for H magnitude flags <https://dp0-3.lsst.io/data-products-dp0-3/table-access-and-queries.html#flagged-rows>`_).

 .. code-block:: SQL